ExtensionEngine/tailor/README.md

 ## Workflows

-For each schema, workflow can be defined to enable users to track and assign tasks related to activities.
-Each workflow is defined by a set of statuses that the task can have.
+For each schema, workflow can be defined to enable users to track and assign activities which are flagged for tracking.
+Each workflow is defined by a set of statuses that the activity can have.
 Workflows are assigned to schemas through schema's `workflowId` option in [tailor configuration file](#content-repository-structure).

 Workflows are configured with the following options in the [tailor configuration file](#content-repository-structure):